stickies/stickies.github.com/_posts/2014-01-19-rails-form-enhancement-with-angular-js.markdown

 meta: rails angular angularjs progressive-enhancement jquery javascript ruby
 ---
 ### Preface
 These days single page apps are all the rage.
-There are many technologies emerging that enable slick UI without having to do much on the server.
+There are many technologies emerging that enable slick web UI without having to do much, if anything, on the server side.

-Historically, Rails used the prototype and jquery libraries to enable form enhancement.
+Historically, Rails used the prototype and recently jquery library to handle progressive enhancement.

 Angularjs is a frontend javascript framework developed by Google, it acts like an MVC framework but at a different layer of abstraction.
 Angular is a declarative tool.